 All new teachers at Allegany-Limestone Central School District holding an initial certificate will complete a mentored teaching experience within their first year of employment as a teacher.
-The purpose of the mentoring program is to provide support for new teachers, retention of teachers, and to increase the skills of new teachers.
+The purpose of the mentoring program is to provide support for new teachers in the classroom teaching service and new school leaders to ease the transition from teacher/leader preparation to practice, thereby increasing the retention of teachers/leaders, and to increase the skills of new teachers/leaders in order to improve student achievement.